catfact/dowser/readme.md

 output file is a supercollider script, defining a list of dictionaries.

-each dictionary contains data
+each dictionary contains data for a single spectral analysis frame.

-frame data includes:
+per-frame measurements includes:

-`peaks`: list of events with `(hz, mag)` keys, listing spectral peaks for the given frame `papr`: peak-to-average-power ratio, a measure of "tonal-ness" `flatness`: AKA weiner entropy, geometric mean / arithmetic mean. another measure of "tonalness" `centroid`: spectral centroid, a measure of "brightness"
+- `peaks`: list of events with `(hz, mag)` keys, listing spectral peaks for the given frame
+- `papr`: peak-to-average-power ratio, a measure of "tonal-ness"
+- `flatness`: AKA weiner entropy, geometric mean / arithmetic mean. another measure of "tonalness"
+- `centroid`: spectral centroid, a measure of "brightness"

 ### requirements